blacksenator/fritzsoap/README.md

 ### Completion

-Round about 5% of the actions are reviewed coding is finished ready to use.
+Round about 5% of the actions are reviewed and coding is ready to use.
 If so, you will find in the class header comment:
-`THIS FILE IS AUTOMATIC ASSEMBLED BUT PARTLY REVIEWED!` - in all other cases: `THIS FILE IS AUTOMATIC ASSEMBLED!`
+`THIS FILE IS AUTOMATIC ASSEMBLED BUT PARTLY REVIEWED!` In all other cases:

-You will see if a function coding has been checked when you look at the comments - in all other cases untouched functions are looking like this:
+`THIS FILE IS AUTOMATIC ASSEMBLED!`

-Example of an unreviewed function (from `x_homeauto.php`):
+You will see if a function coding has been checked, when you look at the comments.
+In all other cases untouched functions are looking like the following example of an unreviewed function (from `x_homeauto.php`):

 ```PHP
 /**